shekelboi/DevOps-Interview-Tasks/Rebuild the message/Readme.md

 Implement the function `rebuild_message(parts)` which receives a list of strings as a parameter.

-Each part I was cut off from the same message.
+Each part was cut off from the same message.
 You have to reconstitute this original message, based on the following rules:

 * the message always starts with the character *A* and ends with the character *Z*